-Unlike some cities, West Jordan isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in West Jordan are a mix of both white- and blue-collar jobs.
+West Jordan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, West Jordan is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in West Jordan who work in office and administrative support (17.50%), sales jobs (12.69%), and management occupations (9.87%).

 Also of interest is that West Jordan has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of West Jordan are slightly better educated than the national average of 21.84% for all cities and towns, with 23.66% of adults in West Jordan having a bachelor's degree or advanced degree.
+The education level of West Jordan citizens is a little higher than the average for US cities and towns: 23.66% of adults in West Jordan have at least a bachelor's degree.

 The per capita income in West Jordan in 2010 was $23,356, which is middle income relative to Utah and the nation.
 This equates to an annual income of $93,424 for a family of four.
 However, West Jordan contains both very wealthy and poor people as well.